 The Avail Parent Teacher Fellowship is an organization formed to promote and support the cause of Avail Academy and to strengthen the bonds of fellowship among Avail school families and supporters.
 PTF Board Meetings are held once a month during the school year.
-Activities and functions of the PTF include: sponsoring fund raising activities such as the Marathon for Non-Public Education, and hosting special events, such roller skating parties and movie night, with the purpose of helping Avail families to become better acquainted.
+Activities and functions of the PTF include: sponsoring fund raising activities such as the Gertens Flower, and hosting special events, such roller skating parties and movie night, with the purpose of helping Avail families to become better acquainted.